sans56kruti/localRepo/README.md

-#this is new local repo
+# This is new local repo